-The shortest theoretical exposure time is 49 μ s for the C2-9000 camera and 108 μ s for the C2-46000 model.
+The shortest theoretical exposure time of the C1+9000 camera is 49 μ s.
 However, such short exposures have no practical application, especially in astronomy.
-The camera firmware rounds exposure time to a multiply of 100 μ s intervals, so in reality the C2-9000 shortest exposure time is also 100 μ s.
+The camera firmware rounds exposure time to a multiply of 100 μ s intervals, so in reality the shortest exposure time is also 100 μ s.

 Note the individual lines are not exposed at the same time, regardless of how short the exposure is, because of the rolling-shutter nature of the used sensors.
-The difference between the first and last line exposure start time is 37 ms for the C2-9000 camera and 154 ms for the C2-46000 model.
+The difference between the first and last line exposure start time is 37 ms.